UtrechtUniversity/wildlifenl/docs/TechnicalDesign.md

 ### Borne-Sensor-Reading
 A timestamped reading from an animal borne sensor including its location (latitude/longitude), type and values.
 Note that `Borne-Sensor-Reading` is weakly linked (using a corresponding sensorID) to `Borne-Sensor-Deployment` because it resides in another database.

+### Collision-Report
+Additional information about an interaction with type `animal-vehicle-collision`.
+The corresponding `Interaction` can have just one additional report.

 ### Conveyance
 The record of a message being sent to a user.
 A `Conveyance` is the result of an `Encounter` or a given `Response`.

+### Damage-Report
+Additional information about an interaction with type `property-damage`.
+The corresponding `Interaction` can have just one additional report.

 ### Detection
 A timestamped record of the location of a member of a specified animal species.